mcrg-fhstp/annotool/README.md

 CREDITS
 -------

 AnnoTool was developed in the 3D-PITOTI project (<http://www.3d-pitoti.eu>) for the annotation of large tracings of prehistoric rock art figures.
+The development of AnnoTool has received funding from the EC FP7 project [3D-PITOTI](http://3d-pitoti.eu) (ICT-2011-600545).
 It is based on [Mozilla miniPaint](https://developer.mozilla.org/en-US/demos/detail/minipaint), and [CanvasZoom](http://www.akademy.co.uk/software/canvaszoom/canvaszoom.php).

 Libraries used: